Greginkansas/-openhab-openhab1wiki/Z-Wave-Binding.md

 ## Database

+**Note**: A new online database editor is being produced.
+This should make it easier for most people to add and update devices within the database, and will improve support for both the OH1 and OH2 bindings.
+Please support this [here](http://www.cd-jackson.com/index.php/zwave/zwave-device-database/zwave-device-database-guide).

 The binding uses a database of devices so that it can work around any quirks, or present information about association groups and configuration data.
 The format for the database is [here](https://github.com/cdjackson/HABmin2/wiki/Z-Wave-Product-Database).

 If you are not able to produce the XML file yourself, then please open an issue.
 The following information is required -: